Disappearance of Claudia Lawrence: 2013 Major Crime Unit review

-In 2014, police revealed further CCTV showing a astravan parked outside Claudia's home around 9 pm on the night of her disappearance.

-In 2015, police released CCTV footage of an unidentified man walking nearby to the alleyway at the rear of Claudia's home on 18 March 2009 at 7:15 pm and 19 March 2009 at 5:07 am/5:50 am.
+In 2015, police released CCTV footage of an unidentified man walking nearby to the alleyway at the rear of Claudia's home on 18 March 2009 at 7:15 pm and the following day at 5:07 am and 5:50 am.

 On 8 March 2016, the Crown Prosecution Service refused to pursue a case submitted by NYP against four men who had been arrested on suspicion of murder, citing lack of evidence.
-The suspects had all been regular customers of The Nag's Head.
 They all denied any involvement in Lawrence's disappearance.
 The NYP complained about a lack of co-operation from witnesses.
-The second investigation then ended having achieved little.

 Further investigations

-In August and September 2021, police engaged in the Lawrence case searched Sand Hutton Gravel Pits, a wooded area around 8 mi north-east of York city centre.
+Peter Lawrence died in February 2021, without knowing his daughter's fate.
+That August and September, police engaged in the Lawrence case searched Sand Hutton Gravel Pits, a wooded area around 8 mi north-east of York city centre.
 The search was reportedly prompted by new evidence although police would not state what that new evidence was.
 The land had been used as fishing ponds since 1969.
-Police drained one of the lakes on site to allow a fingertip examination of the lake's bed.
-Ground-penetrating radar equipment and cadaver dogs were used in the search.
+Police drained one of the lakes on site to allow ground-penetrating radar equipment and cadaver dogs to look for human remains there.
 At the end of the search, detective Wayne Fox, senior investigating officer in the Lawrence case, stated that nothing significant had been found.

+In March 2024, fifteen years after Lawrence's disappearance, Fox released a statement stating that while the case had been in a "reactive phase" since 2017, it was not going to be closed.
+Detective Superintendent Jon Sygrove took over the case on 27 February 2025 on what would have been Lawrence's 51st birthday.